Jeff Lowe used to work alongside "Tiger King" Joe Exotic at the G.W. Zoo, but then he took it over — and helped land Exotic in prison.

 But as the documentary explained, Lowe had collaborated with federal authorities to protect himself and provided officials with enough evidence to put Exotic behind bars.
 In the end, Lowe got away as the sole owner of the zoo — with promising plans to build another one.

-Where Is Jeff Lowe Now?
+Where Are Jeff Lowe And His Wife Lauren Now?

 After finishing the series, you’re likely wondering what happened to Jeff Lowe and all the other crooks that got called out.
 According to Lowe and his wife Lauren, they aren’t too bothered by their portrayal on Netflix, stating, “all in all it’s not bad.”